Converting

 Research

-To understand why users dropped off in the creation flow, I combined qualitative insight with behavioral data.
+To understand why users dropped off in the creation flow, I combined qualitative insight with behavioral analytics.
 This focused on identifying where friction occurred, how users interpreted the creation process, and what prevented them from taking action.

 Process